junxit/us-congress-bills-114/metadata.md

 - 2016-12-07 — On agreeing to the resolution Agreed to without objection. (text: CR H7327-7328)
 - 2016-12-07 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H7327-7328)
 - 2016-12-08 — Received in the Senate.
+- 2016-12-10 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S7128)
+- 2016-12-10 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S7128)